1st April 2023

 1. STATEMENT OF INTENT

-1.1 Donnington Grove (‘The Club’) shares the belief of England Golf and [insert name of relevant county union & association or merged body] that golf belongs to everyone.
+1.1 Donnington Grove (‘The Club’) shares the belief of England Golf and BB&O Union that golf belongs to everyone.
 All who play and all who aspire to play must have an equal opportunity to do so.

 1.2 The Club is committed to the principles of equality and diversity throughout its membership, its paid and volunteer workforce and any others with whom the Club engages.